ematthewephec/ProjetIntegration/README.md

 1. ´npm start´
 1. ´npm run watch´

-SI erreur de merde avec react faire ca:<br><\br>
+SI erreur de merde avec react faire ca:<br>
 `
-+There seems to be an issue with the new release 4.0.2 of create-react-app [Reference].
++There seems to be an issue with the new release 4.0.2 of create-react-app [Reference].<br>
-You can use the previous, 4.0.1, by doing the following.
+You can use the previous, 4.0.1, by doing the following.<br>

-Edit package.json and change the "react-scripts" value to "4.0.1".
+Edit package.json and change the "react-scripts" value to "4.0.1".<br>
-Run npm install.
+Run npm install.<br>
-Run npm start.
+Run npm start.<br>
 `